Austin Wells

 Austin Wells Career

-The New York Yankees selected Austin Wells in the first round, with the 28th overall selection, of the 2020 MLB draft.
-He signed with the Yankees on June 25, 2020, for a $2.5 million signing bonus.
-Wells was invited to spring training in 2021 as a non-roster player and began the season with the Low-A Tampa Tarpons.
-He later moved up to the High-A Hudson Valley Renegades in late July.
-Despite the challenges posed by the COVID-19 pandemic, Wells had a solid season, finishing with a combined batting average of .264, hitting 16 home runs, and driving in 76 RBIs over 103 games.
+The New York Yankees selected Wells in the first round, 28th overall, of the 2020 MLB draft, and he signed on June 25 for a $2.5 million signing bonus.
+He attended spring training in 2021 as a non-roster player before the Yankees assigned him to the Low-A Tampa Tarpons to start the minor league season.
+By late July, he had been promoted to the High-A Hudson Valley Renegades, and he finished the year hitting a combined .264 with 16 home runs and 76 runs batted in over 103 games.

 Austin Wells Family